Plac3hold3r/MvxScaffolding/README.md

 ## Help Translate

 If you want to help translate MvxScaffolding into your native language.
-Please checkout our [Crowdin project](https://crowdin.com/project/mvxscaffolding) page.
+Please check out our [Crowdin project](https://crowdin.com/project/mvxscaffolding) page.

 ### Translators